 Exactly one team member should submit the assignment as an archive file (zip or tar.gz, not rar) on Blackboard by 11:59pm on the due date.
 To help the TAs easily find things, the archive file should contain:

-top-level files with the following names (and appropriate extensions, e.g., docx, pdf, or txt): pseudocode, user manual, test report, README
+top-level files with the following names (and appropriate extensions, e.g., docx, pdf, or txt): pseudocode, user manual, test report, phase 2 grading sheet.xlsx, README

-top-level folders with the following names: src (for source code), config (for configuration files used in test cases), log (for log files from test cases)
+top-level folders with the following names: src (for source code), config (for configuration files used in test cases), log (for log files from test cases), ledgers (for ledger files from test cases)

 7. Grading